The Guide To Holding Remote Team Meetings That Aren’t A Total Waste Of Time

-Remote meetings can be terrible.
+Remote team meetings can be terrible.
 They’re the “chores” of the workplace.
 Whether it’s technology crashing or a user not being able to connect, you’ve probably been in a video chat that you considered a total waste of time.

 On the upside, meetings are helpful for teams to stay connected, brainstorm, improve productivity, and get help with what they’re working on.
 But only if held properly.